-Users may encounter material which is controversial and which users, parent, teachers, or administrators may consider inappropriate or offensive.
+Users may encounter material which is controversial and which users, parent, teachers, or administrators may consider inappropriate, offensive, obscene, lewd, and/or harmful for minors.
 It is the users' responsibility not to initiate access to such material.
 Users who voluntarily access such material may be prohibited from using the Internet.